cantzakas/gpdb-queryrepl/README.md

 ReplayNumThreads = 10
 ```

-Make sure you check all parameter values defined in the configuration before running the utility.
+Make sure you check all parameter values defined in the configuration file and update accordingly, before running the utility.

 ### Run the utility